 Each trainee will also be assigned a Personal Tutor, who will quality assure the judgements of the mentor and the progress the trainee is making, and a Senior Tutor, who oversees all aspects of the ITT year, as well as being the first point of contact for personal tutors, mentors and trainees.
 You can see outline details of the senior tutor team by clicking here.

-Non-salaried trainees will spend the autumn and summer Terms in their ‘home’ placement school, and then January to April in their ‘alternative’ placement school.
+Non-salaried trainees will spend the autumn term in their first placement school, and then from January to June in a second placement school.

 The non salaried course leads too the award of both QTS and PGCE with the University of Greenwich.

 The vast majority of our trainees get jobs working in the local schools after their initial teacher training.